Achievement School District, Tenn.

 My goal is to do whatever it takes to give low-income students access to the same opportunities and resources as their more affluent peers.
 My experience has been that when this happens, ALL students achieve at high levels.

 When he began the job of founding superintendent of Tennessee’s Achievement School District, Chris Barbic committed to spending a significant portion of his time — often in one-on-one meetings in people’s living rooms — with parents and community members in Frayser, the distressed north Memphis neighborhood where most of his schools would be located.

 Some system leaders he knew discouraged him, suggesting that his time would be better spent on “more important issues” than talking and listening, especially with skeptics.

 “Some people still see that as a ‘nice to do.’
 But I know it’s a ‘must do.’
-This work is not going to happen if people don’t believe in what we’re trying to do and stand shoulder-to-shoulder with us to help make it happen,” Barbic said.
+This work is not going to happen if people don’t believe in what we’re trying to do and stand shoulder-to-shoulder with us to help make it happen,” Chris said.
 “There’s a deep commitment required to look into parents’ eyes and make a promise — to them, to their kids, to their community.
 People know that when things get tough, we’re not bailing on them.”

-Barbic spoke from experience, having founded the first YES Prep public charter school in one of the oldest and lowest-income Hispanic communities in east Houston while still a young teacher.
-He won approval to create a charter school in early 1998 and recruited 300 students, hired teachers and planned facilities, transportation, food service — all in six months, in time for school to start in the fall.
+He speaks from experience, having founded the first YES Prep public charter school in one of the oldest and lowest-income Hispanic communities in east Houston while still a young teacher.
+His school proposal was approved in early 1998, and he recruited 300 students, hired teachers and planned facilities, transportation, food service — all in six months, in time for school to start in the fall.

 “They welcomed this white guy who wasn’t even from Texas with open arms.
 But they knew me.
 I taught their kids.
 I coached the Little League team.
 I was part of the community,” he said.